mpsitech/wdbe-WhizniumDBE/README.md

 ![](_exp/dbe.png)

-## Setup instructions
+## Setup instructions and reference

-To prepare your system for use with Whiznium and to learn how to make your first steps, please visit the separate this [separate Git repository](https://github.com/mpsitech/The-Whiznium-Documentation).
+To prepare your system for use with Whiznium and to learn how to make your first steps, please visit this [separate Git repository](https://github.com/mpsitech/The-Whiznium-Documentation).

+Also included is a full [WhizniumDBE model file reference](https://github.com/mpsitech/The-Whiznium-Documentation/blob/main/dbemdl.md).

 ## The Whiznium Developer Experience YouTube format